Skip to main content

 What is Healthy?

 A healthy population of birds on Mt.
-Tam would be stable or increasing over the next five years.
+Tam would be stable-to-increasing populations, no immediate cause for concern, and high confidence in our understanding of the patterns we are seeing.
 Given environmental stressors beyond our control, it may not be realistic to try to maintain a certain abundance for all species.
 However, overall population size and fitness are likely to be important components of a species’ ability to track environmental change (Williams et al. 2008).

 What is The Current Condition?

 Overall, Mt.
-Tam’s birds are currently in Good condition.
+Tam’s birds are currently in Fair condition.

 What is the Current Trend?